bguthrie/shrubbery/README.md

 ## Purpose

-If you've ever used Midje's `given` macro, you understand the occasional need to test functions that have side effects.
+If you've ever unit-tested a stateful Clojure application, you may have found yourself needing to address functions with side effects.
+Am example is an HTTP endpoint that in turn relies on a secondary function to query a database and return a result.
+Traditionally one might test interaction with the offending function by swapping out its var at runtime with more desirable behavior.
+This has a number of drawbacks.

-Luckily, there's a better way.
+Many Clojure programmers now embrace the use of protocols, passed to functions that need them on demand, as an way of inverting those dependencies.
+This expands the arity of those functions but has the benefit of making their side effects explicit and easily testable.
+[Component](https://github.com/stuartsierra/component) is one framework that encourages this dependency-injected approach.

-Clojure protocols, for example, are a _great_ way to encapsulate operations with side effects, but suffer from a general lack of test tooling.
+Although Clojure protocols are a great way to encapsulate operations with side effects, they suffer from a general lack of test tooling.
 Shrubbery provides a small set of basic building blocks for working with them:

  * `stub`, which accepts a variable list of protocols and a optional hashmap of simple value implementations and returns an object that reifies all given protocols;
  * `spy`, which accepts an object with at least one protocol implementation and returns a new implementation that tracks the number of times each of its members were called;
  * `mock`, which wraps a `stub` in a `spy`, allowing callers to supply basic function implementations _and_ assert against those calls; and
- * `received?`, which in conjunction with the `Matcher` protocol provides a way to query spies programmatically for test assertion purposes.
+ * `calls`/`received?`, which in conjunction with the `Matcher` protocol provide a way to query spies and assert against their state.

 Both spies and stubs can be used more or less independently; any protocol implementation may be wrapped by a spy, and stubs need not be spies to provide basic test utility.

-Shrubbery is test framework-agnostic, has no external dependencies, makes no attempt to perform runtime var replacement (unlike `given`) and uses no macros.
+Shrubbery is test framework-agnostic, has no external dependencies, makes no attempt to perform runtime var replacement and uses no macros.
 It is simply meant to provide basic protocol implementation support in the meagre hope that it makes your tests (and your day) slightly more pleasant.

 ### Before You Begin